Connecticut librarian gets prison time for having child porn

 WESTPORT, Conn.
 (AP) - A Connecticut librarian has been sentenced to 2 ½ years in prison for possession of child pornography.

-Robert Kelly was also sentenced recently to register as a sex offender for a decade.
+Robert Kelly was also sentenced recently toregister as a sex offender for a decade.

 The Connecticut Post reports the 45-year-old Westport resident pleaded guilty on May 2.